artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

 You can use `document.write` within your custom scripts regardless of the events configured for the rule.

 You can order different custom code types among each other.
 For example, you can now have a JavaScript custom code action, then an HTML custom code action, then a JavaScript custom code action.
-Tags ensures that they are executed in that order.
+Tags ensure that they are executed in that order.

 ## Rule Bundling